AtomicGameEngine/AtomicGameEngine/README.md

 #### Why Atomic?

 The Atomic Game Engine is powerful 2D/3D technology developed by industry veterans.
-It is available under the MIT license as an alternative to proprietary binaries, excessive fees, and royalties.

 Atomic is available to professionals and is being used in production environments.
 It is also a great resource for learning JavaScript, TypeScript, C#, and the art of native C++ engine design.

 If you need excellent, high performance technology which leverages the full might of GitHub, the Atomic Community invites you to <a href="http://atomicgameengine.com/#download-the-atomic-editor">download the Atomic Editor</a> or fork us on GitHub!